The Geography of Open Source Software: Evidence from GitHub: Introduction

 The importance of software, both as a ubiquitous complement to other activities in the modern economy and as a key sector in its own right, is widely acknowledged \cite{andreessen2011software,nagle2019open}.
 Software is also an especially global industry, in part because its end products are easily shared and distributed through the Web.
 Yet the notion that the software industry might transcend geographic constraints is inconsistent with anecdotal observations that its most coveted jobs and leading firms tend to cluster in particular places like Silicon Valley, London, or Berlin \cite{grier2015tyranny}.
-And if influence of software on our economy and society is growing \cite{wagner2021algo}, the extent and causes of geographic concentration in software production are likely to shape this influence.
+These places have an out-sized influence on the art and practice of software engineering \cite{takhteyev2012coding}, which is increasingly shaping our economy and society \cite{wagner2021algo}.
+They also benefit from significant positive local externalities \cite{nagle2020report}.
+Despite these observations, researchers and policymakers have limited information about the extent of spatial clustering of software development and the socioeconomic conditions in these hotspots.

-Within the vast ecosystem of software, open source software (OSS) plays a distinguished role \cite{eghbal2020working}, and is sometimes described as the infrastructure of the digital society.
-OSS contributions are also thought to be intensely concentrated in space, despite the low cost of distributing software, the development of technologies for remote collaboration, and its inherently open nature.
-Research from 2010 estimated that 7.4\% of global OSS activity at the time took place in or around San Francisco \cite{takhteyev2010investigating}.
+We address this gap by studying the geography of open source software (OSS) developers.
+Within the vast ecosystem of software, OSS plays a distinguished role \cite{eghbal2020working}, and is sometimes described as the infrastructure of the digital society.
+One recent estimate is that OSS contributes about 60 to 95 billion Euros annually to Eurozone GDP, and that a 10\% increase in OSS activity would lead to roughly 600 additional ICT startups in the EU \cite{blind2021impact}.
+Mirroring trends in closed-source software, OSS contributions are thought to be intensely concentrated in space, despite the low cost of distributing software, the development of technologies for remote collaboration, and its inherently open nature.
+Research from 2010 estimated that over 7\% of global OSS activity at the time took place in or around San Francisco \cite{takhteyev2010investigating}.
 As OSS activity is known to impact local firm productivity \cite{nagle2018learning,nagle2019open} and rates of technology entrepreneurship \cite{wright2020open}, its geographic clustering likely effects economic growth and inequality, hence should be of interest to policymakers \cite{nagle2019government}.
-Geography disparities may also influence who participates in OSS, and understanding them better can inform us about root causes of diversity issues in software \cite{albusays2021diversity,prana2021including} and its role in innovation \cite{dahlander2021open}.
+Policy interventions to date have sought to foster OSS for example through procurement regulations or trade and industrial policy \cite{blind2021impact}.
+These policies are usually motivated by the potential cost-savings of OSS adoption by public sector institutions, instead of the positive externalities that OSS production creates for local economies.